-The Metaverse anticipated to be the next online avatar.
+The Metaverse is anticipated to be the next online avatar.
 The Metaverse, like the internet today, will use Web3 to fuel a variety of virtual economic models.
-These models may have their origins in the gaming industry, social networking, or financial services or called as metaverse’s horizontals DeFi GameFi SocialFi.
+These models may have their origins in the gaming industry, social networking, or financial services or are called metaverse’s horizontals DeFi GameFi SocialFi.
 Nevertheless, while different models coexist in the Metaverse, there will be ongoing crossovers and interactions between them.

 Decentralized finance (DeFi), GameFi, and SocialFi are sometimes distinct verticals or businesses in the Web3 world.
-These three Web3 subclusters created at various points throughout the past few years.
+These three Web3 subclusters create at various points throughout the past few years.
 We are more likely to see them integrated into a Metaverse experience as horizontals as the area develops and the concept of the Metaverse advances.

 metaverse’s horizontals DeFi GameFi SocialFi